With no big news this week (other than the never-ending

 November, and the director of the orchestra, Osmo Vanska, resigned in response

-of the Carnegie hall concerts.
+to the cancellation of the Carnegie hall concerts.
 The orchestra has stated that since the time

 pressure has been removed negotiations will likely stall for several months,